patching...

 Man accused of standoff with SWAT last month convicted of selling assault rifle, faces up to 10 years in prison.

-A Bernardsville man who faces charges for a three-hour standoff with authorities last month could receive up to 10 years in prison after being convicted Tuesday of selling an Uzi and ammunition to an undercover detective in 2011, the Somerset County Prosecutor's Office said.
+A Bernardsville man who faces charges for a could receive up to 10 years in prison after being convicted Tuesday of selling an Uzi and ammunition to an undercover detective in 2011, the Somerset County Prosecutor's Office said.

 Samuel J. Medway, 44, was found guilty by a Somerset County jury of second-degree unlawful possession of an assault rifle, third-degree unlawful sale of an assault rifle, fourth-degree violation of the regulatory provisions related to firearms and fourth-degree forgery.